davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 ### When NOT to Use an Arrow Function

-- **When you really need `this`**: see "Arrow Functions and `this`" above
+- **When we really need `this`**: see "Arrow Functions and `this`" above

-- **When you need a method to bind to an object**: that is, anytime you need to have a method declared inside an object
+- **When we need a method to bind to an object**: that is, anytime we need to have a method declared inside an object

-- **When you need to add a prototype method**: that is, when you need to define a `constructor` method inside a `class`
+- **When we need to add a prototype method**: that is, when we need to define a `constructor` method inside a `class`

-- **When you need arguments object**: for example, from an `Array.from(arguments)` call inside a function
+- **When we need arguments object**: for example, from an `Array.from(arguments)` call inside a function

 ## Template Strings

 Use backticks to create template literals, enclosing variables inside `${ }`.
-You can also evaluate expressions inside template literals:
+We can also evaluate expressions inside template literals:

 ```javascript
 const name = 'Snickers';